nam-pi/use-api/example/README.md

 ## Prerequisites

 A running instance of a NAMPI Api with Api and Auth endpoint is required.
 Please take a look at the [backend repository](https://github.com/nam-pi/backend) to learn how to achieve this.
+The NAMPI useApi needs to be built in the `dist` folder.
+This can be done by using `yarn watch` in the root directory.

 ## Installation